ninsel/repeat_reunion/README.md

 # repeat_reunion
 Matlab code for the repeat reunion study

-The code is organized in a collection of Matlab scripts and livescripts All main sections are titled repeatreunion_part<X>_livescript.mlx (or repeatreunion_part<X>_script.m if a script).
+The code is organized in a collection of Matlab livescripts (rr_livescripts) that call supporting functions (rr_supportingfunctions).
+A few intermediate variables are saved in rr_matfiles

+All main livescripts are titled repeatreunion_part<X>_FM_<topic>.mlx

-To run, start with **_part0_**, which sets-up the variables, and then use the part that applies to the analysis you want to perform
+To run, always start with **_part0_**, which sets-up the variables, and then use the part that applies to the analysis to be performed.

 Index of parts:

  part 0: loading and organizing tables/variables
-     Calls:
+       Requires, for example:
-       ReunionDatabase_0p2
+            - ReunionDatabase_0p2
-          Calls
-              FindFiles.m
+            - FindFiles.m
-              ProcessBORIS.m
+            - ProcessBORIS.m
-          Files needed
+            - ...
+          Data files needed:
-              repeatreunionall.xlsx (spreadsheet with all reunion info)
+              - Spreadsheet with all reunion info
-              eventsXXX.csv (all of the events files, located in a subdirectory of wherever repeatreunionall.xlsx is)
+              - (in subfolder of directory with spreadsheet): eventsXXX.csv files (all of the events files)
-       RR_AddVocs
-       reun_mksumbehav.m
- part 1: analysis of female physical behavior, stranger/cagemate across days, using BORIS-scored data

- part 2: analysis of male physical behavior, stranger/cagemate across days, using BORIS-scored data
+ part 2: Processing interaction levels across individual degus

+ part 3A: Computing variances across sessions using interaction vector distances

+ part 3B: Computing variances across sessions using SVM-based, dyad-classification success

+ part 4A: Computing variances in within-session, interaction sequencing and relative timing

+ part 4B: Computing variances in blocks of interactions within-sessions